Skip to main content

 Communication plan

-Develop a communication plan to inform all stakeholders of the succession plan, including employees, customers, suppliers, and creditors.
+Develop a communication plan to inform all stakeholders, including employees, customers, suppliers, and creditors, of the succession plan.
 Outline the steps that will be taken to ensure that a transition is handled in a manner that minimises disruptions to the business and protects the interests of all stakeholders.

 Who can help?